gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 **_Note:_** If you use Windows, download and install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/?q=build+tools).

-## Creating your first Gear smart contract
+## Creating your first Gear program

 1. For your convenience, it is recommended that you create a dedicated directory for everything Gear-related.
 The rest of the article will assume that you are using the paths suggested.
 Type to create a folder in your home directory: